 FINAL GRADES.
-At the end of each term, reports of grades are available via UDPHONE and through the SIS+ Personal Access Website.
 The following quality point scale is used in the University of Delaware grading system:

 NOTE: In courses requiring a minimum letter grade (for example, a C or better), the minus grade (for example C-), fulfills the requirement.
 Similarly, when a B or better is required, a B- fulfills the requirement.
 However, the quality points per credit for a B- are fewer than for a B (see chart below), and the University requires that graduate students achieve an overall cumulative grade point index of at least 3.0 for graduation.